What is an orthopedic surgeon?

 Where are you most commonly available to see patients?

-Dr. Torrez is most frequently stationed at his office in Waterloo, located at the United Medical Park.
-He also partners with the Buchanan County Health Center in Independence, and frequently rotates his services to their partnering location.
+Dr. Torrez is most frequently stationed at his office in Cedar Falls, located at 4612 Prairie Parkway.
+He also partners with the Buchanan County Health Center in Independence and the Virginia Gay Hospital in Vinton, and frequently rotates his services to their partnering locations.

 How can I best prepare for my surgery?